oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 This indicates that comparing salaries in isolation can give a misleading picture of affordability.
 Cost of living should be considered alongside income when comparing countries, as higher wages are often offset by higher everyday expenses.

-**Insight 2 — The custom Salary-to-Cost Ratio identified countries offering the strongest salary relative to living costs**
+**Insight 2 — The custom Salary Value Score (SVS) identified countries offering the strongest salary relative to living costs**

-The custom Salary-to-Cost Ratio identified Luxembourg as the highest-ranking country, with a ratio of 1,561.89, followed by Turkey.
-Although Luxembourg did not have the highest average annual salary, its combination of a high salary ($97,462.05 USD PPP) and a comparatively lower Cost of Living Index (62.4) resulted in the strongest Salary-to-Cost Ratio.
+The Salary Value Score (SVS) identified Luxembourg as the highest-ranking country, with a score of 1,561.89, followed by Turkey.
+Although Luxembourg did not have the highest average annual salary, its combination of a high salary ($97,462.05 USD PPP) and a comparatively lower Cost of Living Index (62.4) resulted in the strongest Score.
 This demonstrates that countries with lower living costs can outperform countries with higher salaries when salaries are evaluated relative to living costs rather than income alone.

 This highlights the value of using comparative metrics rather than salary alone when assessing affordability, as countries with slightly lower salaries may provide residents with better overall value for money.

 **Insight 3 — Higher salaries do not always correspond to higher purchasing power** Switzerland recorded the third-highest average annual salary ($92,160.55 USD PPP) and the second-highest Local Purchasing Power Index (158.7), despite having the highest Cost of Living Index (101.1) in the dataset.
 This suggests that high living costs do not necessarily translate into weak purchasing power when income levels are also sufficiently high.

 Turkey presents a contrasting result.
 Although it ranked second using the custom Salary Value Score (SVS), it recorded one of the lowest Local Purchasing Power Index values (49.0).
-This divergence is analytically important because it shows that the SVS captures a narrower relationship—average salary relative to the Cost of Living Index—rather than overall household affordability or real purchasing power.
+This divergence is analytically important because it shows that the SVS captures a narrower relationship, average salary relative to the Cost of Living Index, rather than overall household affordability or real purchasing power.

 Comparing SVS with the Local Purchasing Power Index therefore provides a useful sense-check on the custom metric.
 Where the two measures produce different rankings, this indicates that other economic factors may be influencing affordability, such as taxation, housing costs, household spending patterns, wage distribution and differences in how local prices affect residents.

-For this reason, the Salary Value Score should be interpreted as a comparative screening indicator rather than a standalone measure of affordability.
+For this reason, the Salary Value Score (SVS) should be interpreted as a comparative screening indicator rather than a standalone measure of affordability.
 It is useful for identifying countries where average salary appears relatively strong compared with the Cost of Living Index, but it should be considered alongside Local Purchasing Power and other economic indicators.

 ---